Last Updated on

 These are the 15 Tips that will help you excel at Kasturba Medical College, Manipal/Mangalore.

 During my MBBS days, I would notice many of my classmates studying even when they were completely exhausted and drained.
 This never made any sense to me!
 If I found myself reading something over and over and still wouldn’t get it, I put the books away and went to bed.

 No good comes from studying late at night when you’re half-sleeping already and then the next morning you won’t be able to concentrate because you didn’t sleep much the night before.
 Don’t be counter-productive!

 14. Learn what medicine is all about.

 Don’t just stick to textbooks!
 This is the biggest mistake you’ll make as a Medical student at Manipal.
 Read journal articles or medical blogs about topics that interest you.
 Yeah, it’s more reading, but those articles are only a few pages, will hopefully be more enjoyable, and will help bring together all the facts that you are learning to show you how to apply them.
+Also, use an educational service that offers great assistance with a wide variety of complex topics like upper extremity anatomy.
 There’s a big difference between “book sense” and “common sense.”
 You need both to succeed.

 13. You’re not a doctor.